cmustuco/crosscheck/README.md

 `out.txt`: An output file will be created on this pathname and will detail all differences found across the SOC and the Spreadsheet.

 ## Notes
 The output file lists all the differences found across both documents grouped by course.
 In its language, SOC means Schedule of Classes, and SPR means the Spreadsheet.

+### Actions to take
-Here's what to do upon each type of difference found:
+Here's what to do upon each difference found:

-- Long title and short title
+- **Long title and short title**
-    If the SPR version doesn't seem to be too far off from the SOC version, change the SPR to the same as the SOC.
+    - If the SPR version doesn't seem to be too far off from the SOC version, change the SPR to the same as the SOC.
+Otherwise, make sure that the SPR version is what the instructors really want and report to Kristin.
+Sometimes the SOC PDF can truncate the titles; it's a weakness inherent to the PDF that SOC generated, we don't need to care about that.
-- Hello
-   This is 3 spaces.
-- 4 space
-    This is 4 space.
-- Tab
-    This is a tab.
+- **Day of week, start and end time**
+    - If Day of week is wrong, ask Kristin to change the SOC.
+    - If start/end time is wrong, take these steps:
+        1. Validate the instructor input.
+StuCo class lengths are always 50 mins, 80 mins, or 110 mins.
+Classes aren't permitted to end on the hour.
+        2. If the instructor request is legitimate, verify that it is what they really want and report to Kristin.

+        However, this is an indented block!

 ## Contributing